brandur/sorg/content/articles/postgres-default.md

 ## Why bother with non-null anyway? (#why-bother)

-One of the biggest reasons to prefer relational databases over document stores and other less sophisticated storage technology is data integrity.
+One of the biggest reasons to prefer relational databases over document stores, key/value stores, and other less sophisticated storage technology is data integrity.
 Columns are strongly typed with the likes of `INT`, `DECIMAL`, or `TIMESTAMPTZ`.
 Values are constrained with `NOT NULL`, `VARCHAR` (length), or [`CHECK` constraints][check].
 Foreign key constraints guarantee [referential integrity][referential].

 With a good schema design you can rest assured that your data is in a high quality state because the very database